 Notes displays a set of tools at the bottom of the screen.
 You can now begin to draw or even write text.
 The iPad Pro offers excellent palm rejection so it doesn’t think you’re writing with your entire hand.

+To add drawings in your notes, switch to one of the other tools.
 You have a choice of colors with black and the primary colors immediately available; tap the color wheel to choose a different color.